-Anxiety, fear and stress come in all different forms – mild, moderate or severe; occasional or every day.
-Accordingly, we have many choices for addressing and managing anxiety, so we can find a solution for every patient need.
-We have diets that contain calming ingredients, nutritional supplements with antianxiety effect, prescription medications, as well as products such as pheromones and soothing music.
+Anxiety, fear, and stress come in all different forms – mild, moderate or severe; occasional or every day.
+Accordingly, we have many choices for addressing and managing anxiety, so we can find a solution for every patient’s need.
+We have diets that contain calming ingredients, nutritional supplements with antianxiety effects, prescription medications, as well as products such as pheromones and soothing music.
 This handout will try to list most of these products and explain the pros and cons of each.

 The most important thing to remember is to choose products that we recommend because we know they may actually work.
 You also may see much better results when you combine products.
 There are multiple neurotransmitters involved in the stress response, including serotonin, cortisol, epinephrine (adrenaline) and endorphins.
 If you use a supplement or medication that increases serotonin along with a Thundershirt that increases endorphins, for example, you will be addressing the problem from two different directions.

 Most pet owners are reluctant to try prescription antianxiety medication because they worry about overmedicating or “drugging up” their pet.
 However, the FDA approval process and manufacturing standards mean that these medications have the most testing and safety data and the most predictable effects.
 Most over-the-counter antianxiety products have had no testing for safety or efficacy.
 Many are a total waste of your money.